NaughtyDog6000/rust-backend/README.md

 new list:

-[ ] - route for (non-private) user info (/who_am_i) (username, highscore, most recent game, etc)
+[ ] - route for (non-private) user info (/who_am_i) (username, highscore, most recent game, etc) [ ] - route for checking if a username is a valid user or not

 ### Small notes